jkaninda/pg-bkup/README.md

 - **Database Migration**: Seamlessly move data across environments using the built-in `migrate` feature.
 - **Secure Archiving:** Keep backups encrypted and safely stored in the cloud or remote servers.

+## 🚀 Why Use PG-BKUP?

+**PG-BKUP** isn't just another PostgreSQL backup tool, it's a robust, production-ready solution purpose-built for modern DevOps workflows.

+Here’s why developers, sysadmins, and DevOps choose **PG-BKUP**:

+### ✅ All-in-One Backup, Restore & Migration

+Whether you're backing up a single database, restoring critical data, or migrating across environments, PG-BKUP handles it all with a **single, unified CLI** no scripting gymnastics required.

+### 🔄 Works Everywhere You Deploy

+Designed to be cloud-native:

+* **Runs seamlessly on Docker, Docker Swarm, and Kubernetes**
+* Supports **CronJobs** for automated scheduled backups
+* Compatible with GitOps and CI/CD workflows

+### ☁️ Flexible Storage Integrations

+Store your backups **anywhere**:

+* Local disks
+* Amazon S3, MinIO, Wasabi, Azure Blob, FTP, SSH

+### 🔒 Enterprise-Grade Security

+* **GPG Encryption**: Protect sensitive data with optional encryption before storing backups locally or in the cloud.
+* **Secure Storage** Options: Supports S3, Azure Blob, SFTP, and SSH with encrypted transfers, keeping backups safe from unauthorized access.

+### 📬 Instant Notifications

+Stay in the loop with real-time notifications via **Telegram** and **Email**.
+Know immediately when a backup succeeds—or fails.

+### 🏃‍♂️ Lightweight and Fast

+Written in **Go**, PG-BKUP is fast, multi-arch compatible (`amd64`, `arm64`, `arm/v7`), and optimized for minimal memory and CPU usage.
+Ideal for both cloud and edge deployments.

+### 🧪 Tested.
+Verified.
+Trusted.

+Actively maintained with **automated testing**, **Docker image size optimizations**, and verified support across major container platforms.

+---

+## Supported PostgreSQL Versions

+PG-BKUP supports PostgreSQL versions **9.5** and above, ensuring compatibility with most modern PostgreSQL deployments.

 ## ✅ Verified Platforms
 PG-BKUP has been tested and runs successfully on: